Originally published on October 17, 2017.

 The State's Money Transmitter laws do not explicitly include "virtual currencies" or "monetary value" and the Minnesota Commerce Department has not published guidance on virtual currency regulations.

-The Minnesota Commerce Department is joining an international crackdown on fraudulent initial coin offerings (ICOs) and cryptocurrency scams.
-The effort is being coordinated by the North American Securities Administrators Association (NASAA), which represents state and local securities regulators.
+The Minnesota Commerce Department is joining an international crackdown on fraudulent initial coin offerings ("ICOs") and cryptocurrency scams.
+The effort is being coordinated by the North American Securities Administrators Association ("NASAA"), which represents state and local securities regulators.
 "Operation Cryptosweep" has resulted in nearly 70 investigations and 34 pending or completed enforcement actions as of early June 2018.
-The department also offers educational resources that caution consumers of the "Crypto Investment Craze."
+See State of Minnesota Joins Other States in Cryptocurrency Investment Crackdown.

 The State's Money Transmitter laws do not explicitly include "virtual currencies," but does include the concept of "monetary value" as a medium of exchange.
-The State requires a license for the transmission of monetary value, but the Mississippi Department of Banking and Consumer Finance has not published guidance as to its applicability on virtual currencies.
+The State requires a license for the transmission of monetary value, but the Minnesota Commerce Department has not published guidance as to its applicability on virtual currencies.

 In a letter ruling, the Missouri Department of Revenue determined that an ATM provider "is not required to collect and remit sales or use tax upon transfer of Bitcoins through [their] ATM," because sales and use taxes are imposed solely on items of tangible personal property.
 See Missouri Department of Revenue, LR 7411, Collection of Sales Tax on Bitcoin Transfers Through an Automated Teller Machine (ATM), (September 12, 2014).
 Further, in a cease and desist order issued by the Office of the Secretary of State in June 2014, the Commissioner of Securities determined that offering and/or selling shares of stock in Bitcoin constituted "transacting business as an agent" in the state of Missouri.
 See State of Missouri, Office of Secretary of State, In the Matter of Virtual Mining, Corp., Case No. AP-14-09, ORDER TO CEASE AND DESIST AND SHOW CAUSE WHY RESTITUTION, CIVIL PENALTIES, AND COSTS SHOULD NOT BE IMPOSED, (June 2, 2014).

 Montana is notable as being the only state to not have enacted a money transmission statute.
-The state has amended its Electronic Contributions Act to expressly require the reporting of political contributions made "through a payment gateway," including Bitcoin.
+There are no blockchain or virtual currency specific regulations enacted or pending in Montana at the time of publication, although the state amended its Electronic Contributions Act to expressly require the reporting of political contributions made "through a payment gateway," including Bitcoin.
 See Mont.
 Admin.
 R. § 44.11.408.

 Despite a lack of regulatory guidance related to blockchain or virtual currencies, Montana is the first government to take a financial stake in a Bitcoin mining operation when it granted Project Spokane, LLC, a data center that provides blockchain security services for the Bitcoin network, a grant of $416,000.
 See US State of Montana Invests Directly in a Bitcoin Mining Operation, Trustnodes, (Jun.
 13, 2017).